 With his ambitions fueled by hands-on experience, Badami opened Portrait Recording Studios in 1995.
 His double-threat renown as a player and studio virtuoso drew a steady stream of business toward Portrait immediately.
 Most of it came initially from the punk world, in which he had established himself as a dynamic performer, session fixture and go-to producer for the growing genre.
 But with a background that also included classical piano study, drum corps discipline, and a Louis Armstrong Jazz Award honoring his accomplishment in that genre as a high school student, Badami has kept his door open to any and all types of music.

-Still active as a player, through gigs with Lauren Marsh, Leanne Weiss and Ace Enders (The Early November/I Can Make a Mess), Badami nonetheless centers his musical life on Portrait.
+Still active as a player, through gigs with Jessie Haines, Leanne Weiss, October Rose and Ace Enders (The Early November/I Can Make a Mess), Badami nonetheless centers his musical life on Portrait.
 “I’ll never stop playing, and maybe that’s one of the most valuable things I can offer through my studio,” he says.
 “You can be technically savvy, but it takes somebody who’s been in the trenches to understand the musician’s thought process and passion.
-Music is about moving people, so with every record I do I want to make sure that the emotions of the artist translate completely to the listener.”
+Music is about connecting with people, so with every record I do I want to make sure that the emotions of the artist translate completely to the listener.”